uvarc/rivanna-docker/tensorflow/2.3.0/README.md

 https://tensorflow.org/

 ## Tags
 We are experimenting with the distroless base image starting from version 2.3.0, which requires singularity 3.6+.
-This applies to all tags (`cpu`, `distroless`, `slim`, `base`).
-Go through the next section to decide which tag to use.
+This applies to all tags (`x.y.z`, `x.y.z-cpu`, `x.y.z-distroless`).
+Go through the next section to decide which to pull.

-We recommend `base` for use on Rivanna.
+We recommend `x.y.z` for use on Rivanna.

 ### Which tag should I use?

 Move right if "no"; down if "yes"

-- Do you intend to use this on a GPU? -- no --> `cpu`
+- Do you intend to use this on a GPU? --(no)--> `x.y.z-cpu`
-- Does your computer/platform have CUDA and cuDNN? -- no --> `distroless`
-- Do you need preinstalled Python packages? -- no --> `slim`
+- Do you need preinstalled Python packages? --(no)--> `x.y.z-distroless`
-- `base`
+- `x.y.z`

 ### Details

-- `cpu`
+- `x.y.z-cpu`
     - can only run on CPU
     - all tags without `cpu` can run on GPU
     - usage on Rivanna:
         ```
         module load singularity/3.6.1
         singularity pull docker://uvarc/tensorflow:x.y.z-cpu
-        singularity run tensorflow_x.y.z-cpu.sif your_script.py
+        ./tensorflow_x.y.z-cpu.sif your_script.py
         ```
-- `distroless`
+- `x.y.z-distroless`
     - contains necessary CUDA libraries
     - usage on Rivanna:
         ```